 Spoken Language: English Category: Cosmetic Science / Microbiome Skin microbiota is essential for healthy skin.
 Dysbiosis between microbiota and skin leads to inflammation and dysfunction of the barrier function, and to the development of skin disorders, such as dryness or sensitivity.
 Our aim was to investigate the effect of ArL , an Arctium lappa root extract, on protection and comfort of reactive skins, by acting on microbiota equilibrium and skin barrier function.
 The efficacy of ArL on skin barrier function was evaluated on reconstructed human epidermis colonized with Staphylococcus epidermidis, the most common bacteria of the cutaneous microbiota, and Staphylococcus aureus , a pathogen which can cause skin infections.
 ArL limited S.aureus biofilm formation, without impacting its viability nor that of S.epidermidis .
 ArL also reinforced skin barrier function evaluated by TransEpithelial Electrical Resistance and histology.
 The effect of ArL on microbiota balance was further analysed by assessing its ability to modulate inflammation resulting from perturbation of skin-microbiota system, based on activation of Toll-Like Receptors in keratinocytes.
 ArL was able to protect keratinocytes from IL-8 and hBD2 overproduction and thus to regulate inflammation in such conditions.
 A disequilibrium in skin microbiota such as Cutibacterium acnes proliferation can also induce lipid overproduction by sebocytes and thus skin inflammation.
 A reduction of lipid droplet formation in stimulated sebocytes was also observed and corroborated the ability of ArL to modulate inflammation induced by microbiota imbalance.
 A clinical study on sensitive skins confirmed a soothing effect of ArL -containing formula in comparison with placebo.
 A reduction of skin redness and stinging/burning sensations was observed after 14 days of application.
 Another clinical study showed a moisturizing effect of ArL -containing formula in comparison with placebo after 7 and 21 days of application.
 In conclusion, ArL can promote balance and comfort of reactive skins, likely by strengthening skin barrier and contributing to microbiota balance.

-Spoken Language: TBA Category: Cosmetic Science / Microbiome The scalp is a specific skin area, with high follicular density and a high rate of sebum production.
+Spoken Language: English Category: Cosmetic Science / Microbiome The scalp is a specific skin area, with high follicular density and a high rate of sebum production.
 Often neglected because not so apparent, scalp health is getting more and more attention because it is now well admitted that hair health can also be affected by common afflictions of the scalp.
 Although scalp disorders are not generally associated with significant hair morbidity, the psychological impact of visible scalp problems may be very high.
 Scalp conditions are numerous and often associated with different symptoms.
 Dandruff is the most common scalp condition affecting close to 50% of the world's population, characterized by flaking scalp with or without discomfort sensation like itching and scalp irritation.
 Sensitivity of the scalp may occur without necessarily being linked to a visible skin affliction.
 The scalp can also suffer from biological disturbances resulting in excessive or premature hair loss.
 All these conditions are positively correlated to a disturbance of the scalp micro-environment, and particularly with sebum production and scalp microbiota composition.
 Dandruff can be associated with oily scalp, which favors the growth of fungi species like Malassezia restricta which digests sebum triglyceride and releases irritative free fatty acid.
 The mechanism underlying scalp sensitivity is not completely understood but this phenomenon has been positively correlated with an increase in scalp sebum production and lower scalp bacteria diversity compared to a non-sensitive scalp.
 Moreover, scalp sensitivity is linked to hair loss.
 Scalp conditions management deserve a holistic approach considering the scalp environment (oily/non oily) and its microbiota composition and balance.
 This prompted us to conduct a comprehensive study based on DNA sequencing analysis, to observe the microbiome diversity and beneficial strains highly represented in the normal and oily scalp, to compare them to identify factors which drives changes in scalp microbiome.

 Spoken Language: German Category: Cosmetic Science / Microbiology From an historical point of view we started with some single microbiological product tests and some challenge tests.
 Then it became obvious to compile all microbiological tasks in one system (MQM), especially to fulfill the requirements from the latest cosmetic regulations.
 The microbiological tasks concern all the processes (development of new products, manufacturing, controls, quality management, regulation) and therefore need to be coordinated.
 Consequently, a system approach became necessary.
 All microbiological tasks (definition of goals, control tests, hygiene measures, risk assessment/prevention, optimizations, change control, documentation) should be integrated in this MQM system, including the relevant GMP regulations.
 The MQM is used as QMS (quality management system) for which the producer is responsible.
 He/she has to build up the system, which can be based upon other systems and specific microbiological additions, and makes use of it to achieve the microbiological goals.
 Working with this system requires defined qualifications and intense communication with other relevant departments.
 Finally, the MQM is as well the basis for the safety assessment and the safety statement.

-Spoken Language: German Category: Cosmetic Science / Microbiology Microbiological problems and recalls are not becoming fewer in the last years, although producers increasingly realize the impact of microbiology and hygiene on the product quality.
+Spoken Language: English Category: Cosmetic Science / Microbiology Microbiological problems and recalls are not becoming fewer in the last years, although producers increasingly realize the impact of microbiology and hygiene on the product quality.
 Dealing with less and less preservation as well as less and less desinfection calls for more effective microbiological activities by means of a system approach with MQM.
 The challenge is to keep the microbiological risks under control, but also to respect the cost-situation in a reasonable way.
 Risk management takes care of all the experiences and is a holistic approach.
 It needs to be implemented on all the steps, it creates rules where necessary, employs essential controls and an appropriate evaluation of results.
 The installation and control of the hygiene system can be used as an example.
 The goal is an early recognition of mistakes and adapted follow up actions on the basis of root cause analysis.
 E.g., failures are detected by means of control tests and respective corrective actions are taken.
 This may also have a positive cost impact.
 Change control – an important aspect of the MQM-system – leads to effective and adequate decisions.
 E.g., the change of the production method for the bulk implies adapted control points, challenge tests and hygiene measures.
 Cost-optimization can be achieved at different points if controls are well planned.
 Adaptations of controls or reduction of control extent can be done.
 This should, however, not only be done from the cost point of view but always needs a check and validation with respect to the microbiological safety.
 This should as well be observed when outsourcing control activities.
 Moreover, it should be considered that outsourcing activities always have to be embedded in MQM system.

-Spoken Language: German Category: Cosmetic Science / Microbiology The preservation of cosmetics means an essential task when striving for the microbiological safety of cosmetics and is also required by the cosmetics regulation.
+Spoken Language: English Category: Cosmetic Science / Microbiology The preservation of cosmetics means an essential task when striving for the microbiological safety of cosmetics and is also required by the cosmetics regulation.
 Choosing a suitable preservation system not only demands for adequate efficacy, but must also include compatibility aspects.
 This becomes an increasing challenge in times where “no” preservation or “alternative preservation” is discussed in public.
 The choice of the preservation system requires many important considerations: the selection of a reliable supplier, the preservative must fit into the formula, must be stable during all production processes and effective during the entire shelf-life.
 In addition, legal requirements are asking for a sufficient evidence of the efficacy, which needs the application of appropriate test protocols (e.g. challenge test acc. to ISO 11930 and other complementary tests).
 The relevance for practice of the applied test methods should be counter-checked through market surveillance.
 The efficacy of the preservative system may be affected through a number of factors like some formulation ingredients, production method and stability aspects.
 Therefore, various measures shall be implemented by which a reliable control of the preservation efficacy is possible (e.g. controlled up scaling, change control and supplier control).
 To cope with all such challenges, a holistic quality management system (QMS) is required.
 For all measures related to microbiology this shall be defined and implemented by an appropriate and individual Microbiological Quality Management system (MQM).
 This system must ensure that the preservation contributes in a reliable way to the microbiological product safety.

 15:00 - 15:30